Azshurith/Dockerized-Laravel-Environment-Nginx/README.md

 ### Installation 📦

+  **Setting up Laravel from your Git Repository**
   1. Set up your environment variables in the .env file.
+  2. Run `make project_start` to start the Docker environment.
+  3. Run `make project_pull` to clone your git repository.
+  4. Access your Laravel application at http://localhost:8088/.

+  **Setting up a Fresh Laravel Project**
+  1. Set up your environment variables in the .env file.
-2. Run make start_project to start the Docker environment.
+  2. Run `make project_start` to start the Docker environment.
+  3. Run `make project_create` to crate a fresh laravel project.
-3. Access your Laravel application at http://localhost:8000.
+  4. Access your Laravel application at http://localhost:8088/.

 ## Contributing 🤝